Renée Zellweger: Activism

-Zellweger took part in the 2005 HIV prevention campaign of the Swiss federal health department.
+Zellweger took part in the 2005 HIV prevention campaign of the Swiss Federal Office of Public Health.

 Zellweger is one of the patrons for gender equality foundation The GREAT Initiative; in 2011 she visited Liberia with the charity.
 In April 2011, she collaborated with Tommy Hilfiger to design a handbag to raise money and awareness for the Breast Health Institute.
 "Because of the experiences of close friends and family members who have had to endure and battle the challenges of breast cancer, I am a passionate supporter of breast health education and charitable causes", Zellweger stated about joining the campaign.

-Houses

-Zellweger has owned properties in Los Angeles, the Hamptons, Connecticut, and Texas.